-Foot anatomy is a complex of bones and joints (about 26 bones and 33 joints) connecting together by ligaments and tendons.
+Foot anatomy is a complex of bones and joints connecting together by ligaments and tendons.
+Each human foot has about 26 bones and 33 joints, in addition to many muscles, tendons and ligaments.

 See Also: Ankle Anatomy

 Hindfoot Anatomy includes talus, calcaneus, and cuboid bones.

 The joints of the Hindfoot are the subtalar (talocalcaneal) joint and the transverse tarsal joint (Chopart joint) that consists of talonavicular joint and calcaneocuboid joint.